Fearless (Taylor Swift song): Reception

-"Fearless (Taylor's Version)" has the same arrangement as its original counterpart, leading The New York Times Joe Coscarelli to comment that the re-recorded version "[sounds] more remastered than rerecorded".
-There are subtle alterations in the details; The New York Times Jon Pareles wrote that the re-recording omits the organ note 10 seconds into the song, and the commercial music professor Michael A. Lee identified the electric guitar as louder, particularly during the fade-out at the 3:53 mark.
+"Fearless (Taylor's Version)" has the same arrangement as its original counterpart, leading The New York Timess Joe Coscarelli to comment that the re-recorded version "[sounds] more remastered than rerecorded".
+There are subtle alterations in the details; The New York Timess Jon Pareles wrote that the re-recording omits the organ note 10 seconds into the song, and the commercial music professor Michael A. Lee identified the electric guitar as louder, particularly during the fade-out at the 3:53 mark.
 According to Pareles, the alternations are so slight that fans who were used to the original album would not tell the difference.
 Hannah Mylrea of NME deemed the instrumentation more refined while making the song retain its "starry-eyed lyricism" and "stellar instrumental arrangements", and Sheffield and Clashs Lucy Harbron highlighted Swift's matured vocals.

 "Fearless (Taylor's Version)" peaked at number 53 on the Billboard Global 200.
 It charted in Canada (46) and Singapore (26).
 In the United States, the track peaked at number 71 on the Billboard Hot 100 and number 14 on Hot Country Songs.
 In Australia, "Fearless (Taylor's Version)" peaked at number 54 on the ARIA Singles Chart and was certified platinum.
 It was certified silver in the United Kingdom, where it peaked at number 99 on the UK Streaming Chart.